Production process overview

 Mixed mode manufacturing

 Different products and production topologies require the application of different order types.
-Finance and Operations can apply the various order types in a mixed mode.
+Supply Chain Management can apply the various order types in a mixed mode.
 In other words, all order types can occur during the end-to-end process of producing one finished product.

 - Production order – This is the classic order type to produce a specific product or product variant in a given quantity on a specific date.
 Production orders are based on bills of materials (BOMs) and routes.